cloud-native-toolkit/site-operator-guide/docs/do/End-2-End-Testing.md

   ——
   }
 ```

+(8) Copy the .mocks folder which has the configuration for BOM layer dependency.

 (8) Trigger the module build which will kick off the end-to-end test for the software to be tested.
   - Watch the Github Actions TAB